L'Oreal in exclusive talks to buy two Shiseido brands

-PARIS L'Oreal (OREP.PA) is in exclusive talks to acquire skincare brands Decleor and Carita from Japan's Shiseido (4911.T) for around 230 million euros $314.3 million (194.4 million pounds), Shiseido said on Thursday.
+PARIS L'Oreal (OREP.PA) is in exclusive talks to acquire skincare brands Decleor and Carita from Japan's Shiseido (4911.T) for around 230 million euros ($314.3 million), Shiseido said on Thursday.

 L'Oreal cited the promising international growth prospects of the two brands, which made combined annual sales of around 100 million euros in 2012.
 It said an agreement could be signed in coming weeks.